Learn Cypress Automation

 npx cypress run --spec "./cypress/integration/demo/firsttest.js"

-The command above executes tests in headless mode, so we will not see any browser launches or execution of tests, all of which happens in the background.
+The command above executes tests in headless mode, so you will not see any browser launches or execution of tests, all of which happens in the background.

 Cypress CLI Execution Result